 According to PetSafe, America’s designated Pet Hydration Month is July.
 PetSafe have taken up this vital cause with a genuine and real commitment to keeping pets of all kinds well hydrated and healthy.
 The impact has been so strong that, thanks to PetSafe, hydration is now a definite part of every cat lovers consciousness.

 July is often, for many in the USA and Europe, the start of summer.
 For New Zealand, however, the seasons are totally upside down.
 Temperatures start to warm up from late December and stay high into February and March then start cooling down.
 This year things have got hot fast and stayed super warm so it is important pet hydration knowledge kicks in.

-This year has given rise to record temperature highs and 2018 is now officially New Zealand’s hottest summer on record.
+2018 year has given rise to record temperature highs and 2018 is now officially New Zealand’s hottest summer on record.
 As a result of these temperatures we feel we want to celebrate the simple gift of sweet water.

-Important Pet Hydration Tips With Harvey
+Important Pet Hydration Tips